kubevious/kubik/README.md

 .child("Driver")
 ```

 Descendents can also be selected using a similar method.
-The result would be "Corn" and "Waste" matrials.
+The resulting nodes are "Corn" and "Waste" matrials.
 ```js
 select('Truck')
     .filter(({item}) => {